-by Sponsored by Joffrey Academy of Dance, Official School of The Joffrey Ballet | Dec 2, 2021 | Summer Study, Training
+by Sponsored by Joffrey Academy of Dance, Official School of The Joffrey Ballet | Dec 2, 2021 | From Our Sponsors, Summer Study, Training

 As in-person auditions for summer intensives once again start to crowd your calendar, the multitude of choices can feel overwhelming.
 Should you return to a program you loved in the “before times,” or try someplace new?
 Is it better to go for a small, nurturing...

-by Rachel Caldwell For Dance Magazine | Dec 4, 2019 | Everything Nutcracker, News
+by Rachel Caldwell For Dance Magazine | Dec 4, 2019 | Everything "Nutcracker", News

 Marie and Franz have a new guest at their Christmas Eve party this year.
 Emma Lookatch and Larke Johnson, both dancers in the Adaptive Dance Program at Joffrey Academy of Dance: Official School of The Joffrey Ballet, are alternating in the new role of Worker Girl.
 It...